Gaillardia Seeds - Aristata

 Soil Type: Well-drained, lean, pH 6.2 - 7.2

-Sowing Rate: 4 ounces per 1,000 square feet to 10 lbs per acre or 3 - 4 seeds per plant
+- Sowing Rate: 4 ounces per 1,000 square feet or 10 pounds per acre or 3 - 4 seeds per plant

 Gaillardia Blanket Flower plants like full sun and prefer loose soil that drains well.
 Add a general purpose fertilizer when planting them and then a low nitrogen fertilizer after that.
 Too much nitrogen will cause excessive foliage growth.
 Use something like a 5-10-10 fertilizer.
 Once your Blanket Flowers are established, they should grow well with few problems.